logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/jira-integration/configuring-jira-integration/registering-a-jira-server/_index.md

         -   server=\[JIRA server URL\]: \(Required\) Full URL of the JIRA server, including HTTP://

-            **Restriction:** HTTPS is not supported.
+{{<restriction>}} HTTPS is not supported.

         -   user=\[JIRA user name\]: \(Required\) Default JIRA user name to log on with.

-            **Tip:** It is recommended that the administrator create a common JIRA account available to everyone, and configure the repository to use that as the default account.
+{{<tip>}} It is recommended that the administrator create a common JIRA account available to everyone, and configure the repository to use that as the default account.
 Note that users with individual JIRA accounts have the option to override the default credentials when they are working with JIRA integration.

         -   auto fetch data=\[24-hour format\]: \(Optional\) Daily time at which TestArchitect is to retrieve external bug information from the JIRA server and update the registered TA bugs.
         Example: server=http://192.168.167.74; user=Joe.Doe; auto fetch data=18:00